JPMorgan profit dives as banks brace for coronavirus-led loan defaults

 JPMorgan Chase & Co's profit plunged by more than two-thirds in the first quarter as the largest U.S. bank put aside nearly $7 billion in reserves to protect it from a wave of potential loan defaults in the months ahead.
-The results painted a grim picture at the start of a long, tough period for lenders, with Chief Executive Jamie Dimon saying the economy was facing a "fairly severe" recession because of the coronavirus crisis.
+The results painted a grim picture at the start of a long, tough period for lenders, with Chief Executive Jamie Dimon saying the economy was facing a "fairly severe" recession because of the economic shutdown caused by the coronavirus.

-"If the economy gets worse we will bear additional cost," Dimon said on a call with analysts.
-"But we do forecast that, (so) we know we can handle really adverse consequences."
-The bank set aside a total of $8.3 billion in the first quarter to cover loans that may go bust in the aftermath of the virtual shutdown of huge swathes of the United States and other economies.
+"If the economy gets worse, we'll bear additional loss," Dimon said on a call with analysts.
+"But we do forecast all of that.
+We know we can handle really adverse consequences."
+That tone was repeated by the No. 3 U.S. bank, Wells Fargo & Co, which also reported profits plunged as it boosted reserves in the first quarter.

+In total, JPMorgan recorded charges worth $8.3 billion in the first quarter, mostly due to money the bank set aside to cover loans.
+JPMorgan also reported a $951 million-loss on derivatives and an $896-million markdown on its bridge loans.
+The bank's shares were down about 3% in mid-day trading.

-JPMorgan's chief financial officer, Jennifer Piepszak, however, cautioned that the current credit reserve build was based on a modest economic recovery in the latter half of the year and that it could go up "meaningfully" if the economy worsens.
+JPMorgan's chief financial officer, Jennifer Piepszak, that the bank may "meaningfully" increase the amount it is holding in credit reserves next quarter and later in the year if the economy worsens.
 "We haven't actually seen the stress emerge yet," Piepszak said.
-"What we took in the first quarter is our best estimate for future losses.
-It is our best estimate for losses that will occur through ... this crisis."
+"What we took in the first quarter is our best estimate of future losses.
+It is our best estimate of the losses that will inevitably emerge through this crisis."

 The reserves included $4.5 billion against potential consumer loan defaults as millions of Americans lose their jobs and struggle to make payments on anything from iPhones to cars to new microwaves.
 A new accounting rule requires banks to take provisions now if a borrower may default at any point during the agreement, even if that is months or years away.